Q: What is the Amazon Chime SDK?

 Q: What content share specifications are supported by the Amazon Chime SDK?

-Content sharing supports pre-recorded content video up to 1280x720 at 15 frames per second, and audio up to 48kHz at 64kbps.
-Screen capture for content sharing is supported up to 15 frames per second, but may be limited by the capabilities of the device and browser.
+Content sharing supports pre-recorded content video up to 1920x1080 at 30 frames per second, and audio up to 48kHz at 64kbps.
+Screen capture for content sharing is at the resolution of the screen or window being captured, and up to 30 frames per second, but may be limited by the capabilities of the device and browser.

 Meetings Billing & Pricing

 Q: How is the Amazon Chime SDK priced?